ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Methodology

 where $j$ indexes trajectories in the training set and $t$ indexes the timestep.
 These values define the tightest axis-aligned bounding box for the residual.
 To provide fine-grained control over the final feature distribution, we introduce a hyperparameter $\gamma > 0$.
 This parameter defines the bounds of the symmetric output interval $[-\gamma,\gamma]$.
 The complete transformation of PRNorm for each component $r_t^d$ of every vector $r_t$ is given by:

 The small constant $\epsilon_0$ is added to the denominator to ensure numerical stability.
 Through this, we can get the normalized residual $\tilde{\boldsymbol{r}} = \text{PRNorm}(\boldsymbol{r})$.

-\boldparagraph{Inertia Reference Perturbation.} Driving is an inherently multi-modal task.
-Most methods depend on a fixed trajectory vocabulary, where most options are irrelevant to the current scene, causing inefficiency. \methodName{}, circumvents this issue through Trajectory Residual Modeling, which generates multi-modal trajectories by perturbing its Inertial Reference.
-This approach is doubly beneficial.
-It forces the model to learn resilience against noise from ego-sensors like GPS and IMU.
-On the other hand, it creates a set of intent hypotheses by generating a cluster of slightly varied inertial references.
-The network then produces a full trajectory for each hypothesis, naturally yielding a diverse set of context-relevant paths.
+\boldparagraph{Inertial Reference Perturbation.} Driving is an inherently multi-modal task.
+Most methods depend on a fixed trajectory vocabulary, where most options are irrelevant to the current scene, causing inefficiency. \methodName{}~generates multimodal trajectories by perturbing Inertial Reference.
+This approach offers a dual benefit.
+First, it generates diverse intent hypotheses by creating varied inertial references and corresponding residuals.
+Second, it compels the model to handle noise inherent in ego-sensors such as GPS and IMU.

 Specifically, we introduce stochastic perturbations directly into the initial velocity $\boldsymbol{v}_0$.
 We generate $K$ distinct perturbation vectors $\boldsymbol{\delta}_{\mathbf{v},k}$ by sampling from a zero-mean multivariate Gaussian distribution: